- Law Cases

 Sharon Rondeau, Owner/Editor

 Mrs. Rondeau is a natural born American Citizen who began researching the eligibility of Barack Hussein Obama during the 2008 election cycle.
 She has been operating The Post & Email since April 2010 following Mr. Charlton’s departure.
 She has a background in word processing, transcription, research, writing and instruction.
-As editor, Ms. Rondeau writes daily “hard” news reports, reviews and publishes editorials from syndicated and guest writers; and screens citizen submissions for quality, accuracy, and adherence to the high standards of the newspaper.
+As editor, Ms. Rondeau writes daily national, state and world news reports, reviews and publishes editorials from syndicated and guest writers, and screens citizen submissions for quality, accuracy, and adherence to the high standards of the newspaper.

 For those submitting Letters to the Editor, Blogs-of-the-Day, Editorials and other materials, The Post & Email reserves the right to accept or reject any submission and to make any revisions to the submission before publication.
 Each submission will be proofread for content, grammar, spelling, punctuation and appropriateness for our newspaper.
 Please make sure to cite all sources with appropriate links and always describe events in your own words.
 It is neither acceptable nor legal to copy another’s work and submit it as one’s own.
 The Post & Email can be held liable for any plagiarism published on its pages, whether intended or unintended.